 Platina's specific mention of Ptolemaeus of Lucca six sentences later makes clear what his source of information is.
 In the Venetian edition of 1763 (p.
 161 n), the text of Platina is supplemented with a note containing material derived from Cardinal Stefaneschi and from Muratori's Annali (Vol. XIX, p.
 137), who in turn derives his material from Ptolemy of Lucca and the Cronica Senense.
 It is mostly the poem of Cardinal Stefaneschi (I. viii, 380-424, p.
 625-626) which is embellished by Dom Luigi Tosti:

-Now when one considers what Stefaneschi says, it is quite unlikely that King Charles participated in a Conclave Consistory.
-Tosti declines to translate the line Applausere jocis, vultu, risuque, loquela, which would seem to indicate that what was going on was a reception, not a consistory.
+Now when one considers what Stefaneschi says, it is quite unlikely that King Charles participated in a Conclave Congregation.
+Tosti declines to translate the line Applausere jocis, vultu, risuque, loquela, which would seem to indicate that what was going on was a reception, not an electoral meeting.
 And his view that everyone was angry is contradicted by Stefaneschi's words.
 The anger is found in Ptolemy of Lucca.
 In any event, perhaps the next day, perhaps a few days after his appearance, Charles made his farewell and departed for Apulia.

 The Sede Vacante had been in progress for two years and three months.
 The six Roman cardinals had the majority of the eleven votes, but they would never agree on one of their own number on either side as Pope.
 At the same time, together they could block the election of any of the non-Roman cardinals.
 The non-Romans, as it happened, had no cause or personality to rally around.
 The good will and obedience of the vassals of the Church was beginning to slip.
 Orvieto was meditating the acquisition of Volsnii (Bolsena).
-The Sacred College had to write to the magistrates of Viterbo on May 28 from Perugia not to attempt to profit from the bad example of Orvieto by assisting or encouraging them, or attempt to seize property of the Church on their own (Raynaldus, sub anno 1294, i).
+The Sacred College had to write to the magistrates of Viterbo on May 28 from Perugia not to attempt to profit from the bad example of Orvieto by assisting or encouraging them, or attempt to seize property of the Church on their own [Baronius-Raynaldus, sub anno 1294, i].
 It was now the first week of July of 1294.
 A younger brother of Cardinal Napoleone Orsini had died at the end of June.
 During a meeting of the cardinals in Perugia, Cardinal Boccamati and Cardinal Latino Orsini made casual mention of some visions they had heard about.
 Cardinal Caetani asked whether they were talking about a vision received by Brother Peter, the hermit of Mount Murrone near Sulmone (who had received approval for his little religious group from Pope Gregory X at the Council of Lyons).
 Latino Orsini replied in the affirmative, and Brother Peter became the subject of discussion (Muratori, 139).
-Suddenly and unanimously, on July 5, the Cardinals elected Peter Murrone pope.
-Raynaldus quotes the remarkable electoral announcement (sub anno 1294, vi; Acta Sanctorum Maii Vol. 4, 426 C-E; Matthei, Summa Constitutionum Summorum Pontificium, p.
+Suddenly and unanimously, on Monday, July 5, 1294, the Cardinals elected Peter Murrone pope.
+Raynaldus quotes the remarkable electoral announcement (Baronius-Raynaldus sub anno 1294, vi; Baronius-Theiner 23, sub anno 1294, no. 6, p.
+131; Acta Sanctorum Maii Vol. 4, 426 C-E; Matthei, Summa Constitutionum Summorum Pontificium, p.
 38):

-The notice of his election was carried to Brother Peter by the Archbishop of Lyons (Beraldus de Got), the bishops of Orvieto (Francesco Monaldeschi) and Portuensis (Oporto?
-Julianus Mendez?), and two Apostolic notaries (Raynaldus, sub anno 1294, vii).
-They were accompanied by Cardinal Pietro Colonna, who was pressing to be the first to bring the news (Stefaneschi, II.ii.3, lines 222-228, in Muratori RIS, pp. 628-629):
+The notice of his election, bearing the date of July 11, 1294, was carried to Brother Peter by the Archbishop of Lyons (Beraldus de Got), the bishops of Orvieto (Francesco Monaldeschi) and Portuensis (Oporto?
+Julianus Mendez?), and two Apostolic notaries [Baronius-Raynaldus, sub anno 1294, vii; Baronius-Theiner, sub anno 1294, no. 7, pp. 131-132].
+There must have been some difficulty in locating him, and persuading him to come down from his hermitage, as far as Aquila.
+Ptolemy wrote that he attempted to flee, along with a disciple, Roberto Salentino, but that the crowds of people impeded his escape.
+Among them was Charles Martel, "King of Hungary" and heir of King Charles I of Sicily.
+Aquila was, after all, in his father's domain.
+The legates were accompanied by Cardinal Pietro Colonna, who was pressing to be the first to bring the news (Stefaneschi, II.ii.3, lines 222-228, in Muratori RIS, pp. 628-629):

 The Cardinals wished the new Pope to come to Perugia so that he could be crowned by the Cardinal Protodeacon in their presence.
 Celestine admits in a letter to King Charles on October 22 (Raynaldus, s.a.
 1294, xvii; p.
 154 col. 1) that several cardinals were afraid to enter the territories of King Charles at that time because they feared being kept there and denied the free election of a future pope.
 Charles had had to swear an oath through his procurator at the Papal Curia that he would not impede the cardinals from coming and going freely in his domains.
 But Charles II, who, like his father, had long been Peter's protector, insisted that Pope Celestine be crowned in the King's domains.
 Celestine had reached Aquila from his hermitage, when he was joined by two cardinals who had rushed to his side on their own initiative, not at the order of the Sacred College (Stefaneschi, Book III.i.5, 135-139 Muratori, 634):